ZetOmega/vm-setup/README.md

 3. input wanted machine name
 4. manually click through vdd installer
 5. refresh vdd settings file
-6. open sunshine and login, sunshine:sunshine
+6. open sunshine and set a password

 You are ready to log into your game launchers and play away